Word page

 Common questions

-• Is it still used today?
-Yes, but mostly for comedic or stylistic effect.
+• Is poppycock still used today?
+Yes, but it often sounds intentionally comic, old-fashioned, or emphatic.